Aldo Leão Ramírez: Return to Morelia

-Ramírez made his Apertura 2009 season debut in a 1–1 draw against Santos Laguna, Ramírez scored the first goal of the game in the 18 minute.
+Ramírez made his Apertura 2009 season debut in a 1–1 draw against Santos Laguna, scoring the first goal of the game in the 18th minute.
 Ramírez would help Morelia end up in third place with 33 points in the classification phase which helped Morelia qualify to the liguilla and the 2010 Copa Libertadores.
-In the quarterfinals of the liguilla Morelia faced Santos Laguna, who Morelia defeated 4–2 on aggregate, Ramírez appeared as a substitute in the first leg and started the second leg where he assisted Mauricio Martín Romero on the third goal.
+In the quarterfinals of the liguilla Morelia faced Santos Laguna, who Morelia defeated 4–2 on aggregate; Ramírez appeared as a substitute in the first leg and started the second leg where he assisted Mauricio Martín Romero on the third goal.
 Morelia faced Cruz Azul in the semifinals where Ramírez appeared in both legs as Cruz Azul defeated Morelia 2–1 on aggregate to advance to the league final against Monterrey.

 Ramírez started the Bicentenario season playing nine of the first 10 matches, missing one due to getting sent off against San Luis in the third match.
-Ramírez missed five games due to an injury, he returned to action in a 2–0 away loss to UNAM.
+Ramírez missed five games due to an injury, returning to action in a 2–0 away loss to UNAM.
 Morelia qualified to the liguilla for the second straight season after ending the season seventh with 25 points.
-Morelia faced Guadalajara in the quarterfinals, Morelia defeated Guadalajara 5–2 on aggregate, Ramírez started in both legs as Morelia advanced to the semifinals for the second straight season.
-Morelia faced Santos Laguna in the semifinals, the teams drew in the first leg in Morelia, Santos Laguna blew out Morelia in the second leg in Torreón 7–1, Ramírez appeared in both legs as Morelia were eliminated.
-Ramírez also played in two Copa Libertadores matches for Morelia, one away at Banfield and a home match against Nacional.
+Morelia faced Guadalajara in the quarterfinals and defeated them 5–2 on aggregate, with Ramírez starting in both legs as Morelia advanced to the semifinals for the second straight season.
+In the semifinals against Santos Laguna, Ramirez played both legs as Morelia was eliminated 10–4 on aggregate.
+Ramírez finished the season with 37 appearances including two Copa Libertadores matches.